 3. Commission Junction

 Commission Junction held the second rank in the Blue Book of Top 20 Affiliate Networks in 2012.
 It was commended for being able to balance the relationship between the affiliates, the merchants, and the network.
 It is easy to use and the site is easy to navigate even for first time users.
 Its main advantage among its competitors is that the system is quite comprehensive and most of its deals when it comes to services and earnings, are effective.
-This has more features than its main competitors and it makes it easy for all parties involved to communicate directly.
+This network has more features than its main competitors and it makes it easy for all parties involved to communicate directly.

 The website has an easy interface and you won’t have a hard time keeping track of your ads, as well as your earnings.
 The reports are detailed and can be accessed in real-time.
 It also has an efficient customer support facility that can help you get back on track whenever you feel at a loss about certain deals or features.